coupergateway/couper/docs/website/content/2.configuration/4.block/environment.md

 removes this block and its content.
 Otherwise, the content of the block is added to the configuration.

+Starting Couper with a configuration containing `environment` blocks will fail, if `COUPER_ENVIRONMENT` is missing or empty.
+A default value can be set using the [`settings` block](settings).

 ## Example

 Considering the following configuration with the `COUPER_ENVIRONMENT` value set to `prod`